-In the end, after three weeks in Sardinia I was itching to get back to mainland Europe and city life.
-With the help of my lovely Facebook followers who voted for each day’s destination, I got to visit some incredible cities on a road trip through France and Germany.
+In the end, after three weeks in Sardinia, I was itching to get back to mainland Europe and city life.
+With the help of my lovely followers, who voted for each day’s destination, I got to visit some incredible cities on a road trip from Sardinia, through France and finally to Berlin, Germany.

 After a leisurely swim at La Pelosa and a short drive through a very industrial part of Sardinia we arrived well in advance for the ferry.
 Seventeen hours from Porto Torres to Marseille in France sounded painful but I was looking forward to lunch in Le Panier, Marseille’s oldest district.